Mr-Farid/Pytest-Autograde-Template/README.md

 ```
 pip3 install pytest
 ```
+If you are using windows and are getting an error where pip is an unrecognized internal or external command, check out this [GUIDE](https://appuals.com/fix-pip-is-not-recognized-as-an-internal-or-external-command) to set your PATH for Python

-Run test using the following command in the correct folder in terminal:
+Run test using the following command in the project folder in terminal:
 ```
 pytest -vv
 ```